A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-where $\alpha$ and $\beta$ are power parameters as in CRM to accommodate the uncertainty, $\gamma>0$ represents the interaction between two agents.
+where $\alpha$ and $\beta$ are power parameters as in CRM to accommodate the uncertainty, and $\gamma>0$ represents the interaction between two agents.
+Intermediate informative prior distributions with prior mean 1 and a relatively small variance will be assigned to $\alpha$ and $\beta$ (e.g. Gamma (2,2)).
+A Gamma distribution with a large variance is usually chosen as the non-informative prior for $\gamma$.
 If only one agent is involved, this approach reduces to regular CRM.

+\textbf{Start-up phase}: the start-up phase begins with the lowest dose combination $(1,1)$.
+It proceeds vertically $(1,2), (1,3),\dots,(1,K)$ until the first toxicity is observed, then it proceeds horizontally $(2,1), (3,1),\dots,(J,1)$ until the first toxicity is observed.
+Once one toxicity is observed in both directions, the formal design starts.